the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 Immediately, he said "Don't be afraid; it's me!".
 He went up to them in the boat, and calmed the wind, and they were completely surprised, because they didn't understand what happened with the pieces of dry grass food; their hearts could not see.

+They crossed the water and landed at Gennesaret.
+When they got out of the boat, people immediately recognized him, and ran around the area, bringing sick people on little beds to where ever they heard he was.
+Every time he entered a village or city or field, they laid the sick in the center area, asking to touch the edge of his clothes, and everyone who did was became well.

+## Part 7

+The Pharisees and some people who thought about the law came from Jerusalem and gathered around him.
+They saw that some of his students were eating with not-clean hands (they hadn't washed them).
+See, the Pharisees and all the other Jews keep the way the old people did things and don't eat without washing their hands carefully.
+When they come back from buying food, they don't eat until they've washed themselves, and there are many other old ways that they keep, like washing cups and food holders.
+So the Pharisees and people who thought about the law asked him "Why don't they follow the old ways?
+Why do they eat with not-clean hands?".
+Jesus replied, "Isaiah was right when he said you'd act as if you were good:

+> They give lip service, but their heart is far away.
+> They hold me high in an empty way, teaching human ways as if they were God's.

+You ignore God's law and follow old human ways."

+He said, "You're good at dropping God's law to keep your old ways.
+Moses said 'Care about your parents.' and 'The person who bad-mouths their parents has to die.'.
+But you say that someone can tell their parents "This is an offering to God", and they're not allowed to use it to help them.
+It empties God's word for your old ways, and you do a lot of things like this!

+Jesus brought the crowd back and said
+"Listen and understand, all of you: Nothing outside of a person can make them not clean.
+Things that come out of a person make them not clean."

+Later, when Jesus left the crowd and entered a house, his students asked him about the word picture.
+He said "Are you also not understanding?
+Don't you get that whatever goes into a person goes to their stomach, not their heart, and goes out in the bathroom?"
+(He was saying that all foods are clean.
+<small>Some foods were not allowed because they were considered not clean.</small>)
+He said "The things that come out of a person make them not clean.
+It's a person's heart that bad thoughts come out of: sex for bad reasons, stealing, killing, sex with someone married to someone else, wanting more things, bad acts that make pain, lies to control people, hard hurting acts out in the open, wanting to break other people's things, bad lies, looking down on others, and being short-sighted.
+All these bad pain-making things come out from inside and make a person not-clean."

+Jesus rose and went to the area around Tyre.
+When he entered a house, he wanted no one to know, but he could not hide.